jeka-dev/jeka/README.md

 _Jerkar_ has been rebranded to _Jeka_.
 Maven groupId and artifactId has moved to `dev.jeka.jeka-core`.
 Next release version of Jeka will be `0.8.0.RELEASE`.
-It will basically contain the Jerkar `0.7.0.RELEASE` plus everything related to name change (packages, classes, variables, documentation).
+It will basically contain the Jerkar `0.7.0.RELEASE` plus everything related to name change (packages, classes, variables, documentation) and bugfixes.

 # Get Jeka